Canadian property bubble: 2022 Price peak

 Lance Lambert, co-founder and editor of ResiClub media and research company, attributed regional disparities in real estate markets to demand being more elastic than supply (i.e. demand changes more quickly than supply) when he noted that overheated pandemic boom markets in the US cooled faster than those that didn't increase as much in 2021.

 The Bank of Canada hiked the overnight interest rate 10 times between March 2022 and July 2023 bringing the target interest rate from 0.25% to 5% to combat inflation.

-2023 bounce
+2023 Price bounce and peak unaffordability

-The IMF concluded that "Canada runs the highest risk of mortgage defaults among advanced economies" in their June 2023 report comparing 38 countries.
-Canada's residential housing stock was valued at 3.1 times GDP in 2023 after peaking in 2022.
+The IMF concluded that "Canada runs the highest risk of mortgage defaults among advanced economies" in their May 2023 report comparing 38 countries.
+Canada's residential housing stock was valued at 3.1 times GDP in 2023 after the average home price peaked in 2022, prices having more than doubled since 2011.